gabrielgio/gabrielgio.github.io/_posts/2019-03-07-ansible-part-1.md

 > language.
 They can describe a policy you want your remote systems to
 > enforce, or a set of steps in a general IT process.

-So what we're gonna do is pull a playbook from a git account a run on the host, that playbook will have the tasks that we need to setup our machine.
+The next step is to pull a playbook from a git account and run on the host, the playbook will have tasks needed to setup our machine.

-To run it locally first we need localhost to all hosts list, to do so we only the following text to `/etc/ansible/hosts`:
+To run it locally first we need to add localhost to hosts list, to do so we only the following text added to `/etc/ansible/hosts`:

 {% highlight text %}
 [all]